Quarantine: British maritime quarantine rules 1711–1896

 British regulations of 9 November 1896 applied to yellow fever, plague and cholera.
 Officers of Her Majesty's Customs, as well as of Her Majesty's Coastguard and the Board of Trade (for signalling), were empowered to take the initial steps.
 They certified in writing the master of a supposedly infected ship, and detained the vessel provisionally for not more than twelve hours, giving notice meanwhile to the port sanitary authority.
 The medical officer of the port boarded the ship and examined every person in it.
 Every person found infected was taken to a hospital and quarantined under the orders of the medical officer, and the vessel remained under his orders.
 Every person suspected could be detained on board for 48 hours or removed to the hospital for a similar period.
 All others were free to land upon giving the addresses of their destinations to be sent to the respective local authorities, so that the dispersed passengers and crew could be kept individually under observation for a few days.
 The ship was then disinfected, dead bodies buried at sea, infected clothing, bedding, etc., destroyed or disinfected, and bilge-water and water-ballast pumped out at a suitable distance before the ship entered a dock or basin.
 Mail was subject to no detention.
 A stricken ship within 3 miles of the shore had to fly a yellow and black flag at the main mast from sunrise to sunset.

 United States

 In the United States, authority to quarantine people with infectious diseases is split between the state and federal governments.
-States (and tribal governments recognised by the federal government) have primary authority to quarantine people within their boundaries.
-Federal jurisdiction only applies to people moving across state or national borders, or people on federal property.
+States (and tribal governments recognized by the federal government) have primary authority to quarantine people within their boundaries.
+Federal jurisdiction only applies to people moving across state or national borders, or people on federal property and for certain diseases.
+For states, this quarantine power is vested by the Tenth Amendment, while the federal powers are rooted in Title 42 of the US Code.